KSachin5662/Scrapping/README.md

-# Scrapping Mehfil Restaurant Data To Campare Prices of Zomato and Swiggy
+# Scrapping Mehfil Restaurant Data To Campare Prices from Zomato and Swiggy